Suhaada/PySpark-and-Mllib/README.md

 # PySpark-and-Mllib
-# PySpark and Mllib ## I.- find lowest rated movies with PySpark ## II.- predict user's movie rating score using Mllib
+# Script to find lowest rated movies with PySpark and then predict what movie a user would enjoy.
+Uses ALS developed for Netflix' recommendation system.